Bw3ll/JOP_ROCKET/README.md

 If you are getting errors like "SyntaxError: Missing parentheses in call to 'print'", it is likely running with Python 3.
 Try doing the fix outlined in Step 1 to make the program use Python 2.
 Errors related to “lists” or “ui” likely are caused by the location of the **lists.py** and **ui.py** files.
 Make sure these files are in the same directory as **rocket.py**.

+## More advanced install steps

+To utilize this in a Cygwin environment, you likely will need to install Capstone from the source.
+There are varous ways to do so, and Capstone's documentation provides assistance.
+Cygwin was used during the development of the tool.